a-schaefers/themelios/README.md

 # Themelios
-Bootstrap a zfs-on-root NixOS configuration in one command
+Bootstrap a zfs-on-root NixOS configuration in one command.

 ![Themelios NixOS Screenshot](https://github.com/a-schaefers/themelios/raw/master/themelios_usage.png)

 ## What Themelios does
-From any NixOS live disk, Themelios will do the following in approximate order:
+From any NixOS live disk, Themelios
 - Automatically installs zfs and git to the livedisk if needed
 - Clones your git repo, optionally using a non-master branch
 - Finds your configuration.sh file automatically